bilgetech/postaci/README.md

 postaci -c path/to/your/config.json
 ```

-To get started with Postacı, you need to do the following:
+To get started with PostaCI, you need to do the following:

 1. Prepare one config file defining your box entries
 2. Prepare a .postacirc file for each box you have